vijayvulava/czs/_sources/72ClimateCZ.md

 frameborder="0" allowfullscreen class="video"></iframe>
 </div>

-### Soil erosion
+To summarize:
-Trees and their roots help to hold soil in place, and when they are removed, the soil is more susceptible to erosion.
+- Soil erosion: Trees and their roots help to hold soil in place, and when they are removed, the soil is more susceptible to erosion.
 This can increase sedimentation in rivers and streams, harming aquatic ecosystems and reducing water quality.

-### Changes in the water cycle
-Trees play a critical role in the water cycle by intercepting rainfall, reducing runoff, and increasing infiltration.
+- Changes in the water cycle: Trees play a critical role in the water cycle by intercepting rainfall, reducing runoff, and increasing infiltration.
 Deforestation can impact these processes, leading to more flooding and droughts and altering the timing and amount of water that reaches streams and rivers.

-### Loss of biodiversity
-Forests are home to many species of plants and animals, and their removal can lead to biodiversity loss.
+- Loss of biodiversity: Forests are home to many species of plants and animals, and their removal can lead to biodiversity loss.
 This can have cascading effects on the CZ, as different species play essential roles in nutrient cycling, pollination, and other ecosystem processes.

-### Soil nutrient depletion
-Forests play a critical role in cycling nutrients, and their removal can lead to soil nutrient depletion.
+- Soil nutrient depletion: Forests play a critical role in cycling nutrients, and their removal can lead to soil nutrient depletion.
 This can reduce soil fertility and make growing more difficult for plants.

-### Increased greenhouse gas emissions
-Trees absorb carbon dioxide from the atmosphere and store it in their biomass and soil.
+- Increased greenhouse gas emissions: Trees absorb carbon dioxide from the atmosphere and store it in their biomass and soil.
 Deforestation can increase greenhouse gas emissions, as carbon stored in trees and soils is released into the atmosphere.

 Deforestation can significantly impact the CZ, affecting water, soil, biodiversity, and the global climate.

 ## Urbanization

-Urbanization can significantly impact the CZ, the thin layer of Earth's surface where rock, soil, water, air, and living organisms interact.
+Urbanization involves the expansion of cities, towns, and associated infrastructure, including residential areas, commercial buildings, industrial facilities, and transportation networks (roads, highways).
+The global extent of urban areas has more than doubled since the early 1990s.
+This expansion invariably involves the conversion of natural or agricultural land, leading to habitat loss and fragmentation.

+A key impact of urbanization on the CZ is the creation of extensive impervious surfaces (pavement, rooftops), which drastically reduce water infiltration into the soil and significantly increase the volume and rate of surface runoff.
+This altered hydrology contributes to increased flood risk, reduced groundwater recharge, and changes in stream channel morphology and flow regimes.
+Urban areas are also major sources of pollution, including municipal and industrial wastewater discharges, contaminants carried in stormwater runoff (heavy metals, hydrocarbons, nutrients, litter), and air pollutants.
+Soil within urban areas often suffers from sealing, compaction, contamination, and physical disruption.
+Additionally, the concentration of buildings and paved surfaces creates urban heat islands, modifying local climate, while the overall process of urbanization demands substantial energy and resources, placing considerable stress on the environment.

 <div class="container">
 <iframe src="https://www.youtube.com/embed/fKnAJCSGSdk"